-III.
-Credit, Stocks, "Imbalances," and Crises
+Credit, Stocks, "Imbalances" and Crises

 All of the models considered above pay limited or no attention to credit aggregates.
-Moreover, they focus on the determinants of the flow of expenditures (i.e., aggregate demand) in an economy during a given time period, and allow for demand being either excessive or deficient.
-However, being essentially one-period flow models, stocks that build up over time have only a peripheral and gradual influence on people's behavior.
-Put another way, balance-sheet considerations play virtually no role either in explaining crises or shaping the nature of the recovery.
+Moreover, they focus on the determinants of the flow of expenditures (ie aggregate demand) in an economy during a given time period, and allow for demand being either excessive19 or deficient.
+However, being essentially one period flow models, stocks that build up over time have only a peripheral and gradual influence on people's behavior.
+Put another way, balance sheet considerations play virtually no role either in explaining crises or shaping the nature of the recovery.

-In contrast to this one period framework, Austrian theory focuses on the creation of money and credit by the financial system, and how this leads to cumulative "malinvestments" over many periods.
+In contrast to this one period framework, Austrian theory focuses on the creation of money and credit by the financial system, and how this leads to cumulative "malinvestments" over many periods20.
 In short, the Austrian approach has more to do with stocks than flows, and focuses more on the processes leading to crises than how to recover from them.
 For Austrians, "malinvestments" ultimately come down to investments in real capital that will not in the end be profitable, and contracts that will not be honored.
-Such credit-driven processes were expected to implode eventually in the form of an economic crisis of some sort.
+Such credit driven processes were expected to implode eventually in the form of an economic crisis of some sort.
 On the one hand, the crisis might result in a sharp fall in output and outright deflation.
 On the other hand, if monetary measures were used vigorously enough in response, the end result might be inflation or even hyperinflation.
-Recall that much of this theorizing was being done against the background of World War I German debt reparations and the postwar hyperinflation in central Europe.
+Recall that much of this theorizing was being done against the background of WW1 German debt reparations and the post war hyperinflation in central Europe.

-If these Austrian insights provide an important starting point for further analysis, they fall well short of a fully articulated description of how balance-sheet effects (including nonmonetary financial assets and liabilities) can have an impact on economic behavior.
-Koo (2009) advances the argument one step further by documenting how high corporate debt levels in Japan led to a decade-long collapse in investment as corporations focused on debt repayment.
-Still another step in that direction has been provided by the Bank for International Settlements (BIS) which for over a decade has focused on the more general concept of "imbalances."
-By this is meant observations of significant and sustained deviations of economic variables (both financial
+If these Austrian insights provide an important starting point for further analysis, they fall well short of a fully articulated description of how balance sheet effects (including non monetary financial assets and liabilities) can have an impact on economic behavior.
+Koo (2009) advances the argument one step further21 by documenting how high corporate debt levels in Japan led to a decade long collapse in investment as corporations focused on debt repayment.
+Still another step in that direction has been provided by the Bank for International Settlements (BIS) which, for over a decade, has focused on the more general concept of "imbalances".22 By this is meant observations of significant and sustained deviations of economic variables (both financial and economic) from levels that seem justifiable in terms of either historical norms or underlying changes in fundamentals.
+Such

-18. This aspect of Keynes's thinking is often ignored.
-On this, see Keynes (1940).
+19 This aspect of Keynes thinking is often ignored.
+On this, see Keynes (1940)

-19. In this paper, the emphasis is put on particular aspects of Austrian thinking that seem useful, indeed crucial to our understanding of current events.
-This should not be taken as a blanket acceptance of all things "Austrian," since many serious scholars have pointed out both errors and internal contradictions in this way of thinking.
+20 In this paper, the emphasis is put on particular aspects of Austrian thinking that seem useful, indeed crucial to our understanding of current events.
+This should not be taken as a blanket acceptance of all things "Austrian" since many serious scholars have pointed out both errors and internal contradictions in this way of thinking.
 See Laidler (1999).

-20. Koo's framework is Austrian in that it focuses on the behavior of corporate borrowers.
+21 Koo's framework is Austrian in that it focuses on the behaviour of corporate borrowers.
 However, Koo does not refer to an excess of capital formation leading to an eventual decline in profits.
 Rather, he notes that credit received from banks was used to buy financial assets that subsequently fell in value.
-While effectively rendered insolvent, corporations were nevertheless allowed (by the forebearance of both lenders and governments) to work off their debts over time and to avoid insolvency.
+While effectively rendered insolvent, corporations were nevertheless allowed by the forebearance of both lenders and governments to work off their debts over time and avoid insolvency.

-21. For early references, see various annual reports of the BIS dating from the mid- to late 1990s.
+22 For early references, see various Annual Reports of the BIS dating from the middle to late 1990's.